 Picking task finals

-We made a decision to modify logic for certain items in fear of dropping.
+We made a decision to modify the grasping logic for certain items in fear of dropping.
 We had a lot of time and were looping between 2 shelves.
 7/12 items

 4 items - 33 points